xmengkinaxis/CPP/System Design Interview Checklist.md

 * Write-around (storage only): data is written into the permanent storage only (bypassing the cache). pros: cache is not flooded with written operation which is not subsequently be re-read. con: higher latency for the recently written data, for cache-miss, so higher latency; <br>
 * Write-back (write-behind)(cache only): the data is written to cache alone; asynchronously write entry to the data store. pros: low-latency and high-throughput for write-intensive applications. con: risk of data loss; more complex to implement, for its asynchronously writing.  <br>

-## Scalability result ==> low-latency and fault-tolerant by replicate (deal with lower performance)
-Scalability methods—With the architecture, there are many techniques and methods which can be used in order to customize and improve the design of a system.<br>
-Some of the most widely used are: redundancy, partitioning, caching, indexing, load balancing, and queues.<br>

-## Shard result==> high performance by destructing the load and high available, and latency-free

-## 3. How to prepare our assets to deliver faster across the world? -> CDNs
+## 11.3 CDN -> How to prepare our assets to deliver faster across the world?

-## real-time and low-latency require--> Replication of servers and server's location close to users (CDN) (PULL vs PUSH)
+### real-time and low-latency require--> Replication of servers and server's location close to users (CDN) (PULL vs PUSH)
 real-time (VOIP, video, notification system and real-time feeds) : push (message queue), not pull(expensive in bandwidth and unnecessary load on Servers and DB, not scalable)
 The process of pushing a post to all the followers is called fanout.
 The push fanout is called fanout-on-write, while the pull fanout is called fanout-on-load.
 A combination of 'push to notify and 'pull for serving' <br>